Workers’ Compensation for Nerve Damage Injuries

 Causes of Work-Related Nerve Damage

 There are various causes of workplace nerve damage.
-Some of the most common ones our Philadelphia workers’ compensation lawyers have seen include:
+Some of the most common ones our experienced workers’ compensation lawyers have seen include:

 - Car accidents – Victims of car accidents may suffer nerve damage due to injuries they sustained in the accident, such as spinal cord injuries.